 Added sugars.
 Sugar that does not occur naturally in a food or drink and that is added during process, preparation, or at the table, is called added sugar.
 Reducing added sugars will lower the calorie content of your diet.
 For example, replace sweetened drinks with water.

 Alcohol.
-Drinking too much alcohol increases the risk of certain diseases, including colorectal cancer and cancer of the mouth, esophagus, pharynx (part of the throat), and breast.
-Women should have no more than one drink per day, and probably less than three a week to reduce breast cancer risk.
+Drinking too much alcohol increases the risk of certain diseases, including several cancers.
+Women should have no more than one drink per day, and probably no more than three to four a week to reduce breast cancer risk.
 Men should have no more than two drinks per day.
 Also, pay attention to serving size.
 One serving of alcohol is 12 ounces (oz) of beer, 5 oz of wine, and 1.5 oz of 80-proof distilled spirits, such as gin, whiskey, or vodka.

 USDA: Choose My Plate